How to Measure Kids Feet at Home

 How Do I know my baby’s first shoes size

 If you want to buy shoes for your baby who has never been fitted before, unfortunately the above doesn’t help.
 We would always recommend personal fitting as variations in size make .
-Infants generally don’t need shoes except to protect from dirt, knocks and the elements – in lockdown the latter is not so much of an issue.
-Currently the only option is to get something soft you can establish is not too small, which can be worn to protect the feet until your local shop is open again.
-If you email us we’ll be able to advise.
-Bobux, Clarks prewalkers and certain canvas styles are where to start.
+Infants generally don’t need shoes except to protect from dirt, knocks and the elements – during winter the latter is not so much of an issue.
+If you need to measure at home and can’t get to a store, for expert fitting advice, the best option is to get something soft, that will not do damage if incorrectly fitted.

 How to check if my childs shoes are too tight?

-The safest way to proceed if you need a new pair is to go up a ½ or potentially whole size in the SAME shoe in the SAME width fitting.
-If you can identify the style for us, we should be able to offer something similar.
-Styles made on the same last are generally safest.
+The safest way to proceed if you need a new pair is to go up a ½ or potentially whole size in the same shoe in the same width fitting.
+When you go up a shoe size, a shoe becomes both longer and proportionately wider too.
+If you can identify the style for us that you have had before, and fitted well, we should be able to offer something similar.
+Styles made on the same last are generally safest – since the shape of the style is consistent.

 All of our store managers have completed extensive shoe fitting training with the Society of Shoe Fitters.
 Begg Shoes is a member of the Children’s Foot Health register too.